Frequently Asked Questions

 Does MIT let applicants apply as a couple?

-Couples each need to submit a separate application, but there is a question on the application where you can indicate if a family member is applying as well.
+Couples each need to submit a separate application, but there is a question on the application where you can indicate if a family member, spouse, or significant other is applying as well.

 Does MIT Sloan have rolling admissions?
 Are there advantages to applying early?